o11y-weekly/o11y-weekly.github.io/2024-01-31_OpenTelemetry_Looks_Good_To_Me/README.md

 OpenTelemetry offers different ways to integrate a collector.
 The official [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) can be forked or partially used to build a different one like the [Grafana Agent](https://grafana.com/docs/agent/latest/) or simply enhanced like [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) which has been used during the [demo](./demo/README.md).

-SDKs also offers exporters which is the [No Collector](https://opentelemetry.io/docs/collector/deployment/no-collector/) mode.
+SDKs also offer exporters which are the [No Collector](https://opentelemetry.io/docs/collector/deployment/no-collector/) mode.

 3 different ways are available to deploy a collector: [No Collector](https://opentelemetry.io/docs/collector/deployment/no-collector/), [Agent](https://opentelemetry.io/docs/collector/deployment/agent/), [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/).